Port and Starboard: What They Mean and How to Remember

 December 26, 2021

-Wondering what these words mean?
-You’ve come to the right place.
-In this article, the boating safety experts at the NBSS break down the meaning and origins of the terms, explain why they are so important, and provide a few tricks to help you remember which is which!
+In this article, the boating safety experts at the National Boating Safety School break down the meaning and origins of the terms, explain why they are so important, and provide a few tricks to help you remember which is which!

 Port and starboard: terms meant to eliminate confusion